Libya parliament backs new government as crisis deepens | Law-Order

 Libya parliament backs new government as crisis deepens

-Any move by Bashagha to establish a government in Tripoli would trigger armed resistance by Dbeibah, pointing to a return to Libya's division between rival administrations based in different cities.
+Speaking in a video message, Bashagha said he had made arrangements with "security and military authorities" to set up his government in Tripoli - a move widely expected to trigger armed resistance from groups allied to Dbeibah.
 With Khalifa Haftar's Libyan National Army (LNA) that backs the parliament in control of most major oil facilities, it also raises the prospect of another blockade of the country's 1.3-million-barrels-per-day crude exports.

-Libya's parliament approved a new government on Tuesday despite the incumbent administration vowing not to cede power, pushing a fragile peace process to the brink of collapse and raising the risk of new fighting or territorial partition.
+Libya's parliament approved a new government on Tuesday but the incumbent administration rejected the vote and vowed not to cede power, pushing a fragile peace process to the brink of collapse and raising the risk of new fighting or territorial partition.

-Lawmakers' declaration of Fathi Bashagha as prime minister after a televised vote aggravates a power struggle with the interim administration of Abdulhamid al-Dbeibah, who was installed through a U.N.-backed process last year.
+The parliament speaker's declaration of Fathi Bashagha as prime minister after a televised vote aggravates a power struggle with the administration of Abdulhamid al-Dbeibah, who was installed through a U.N.-backed process last year.
 Opposing armed groups have mobilised in the capital Tripoli over recent weeks and foreign forces including from Turkey and Russia that have backed rival warring factions remain embedded in the North African country.

-Whether the political crisis will kindle armed conflict remains unclear, but it leaves Libya without a unified government, with the main political and military forces bitterly divided and with no clear path forward.
-Any move by Bashagha to establish a government in Tripoli would trigger armed resistance by Dbeibah, pointing to a return to Libya's division between rival administrations based in different cities.
+Whether the crisis will kindle armed conflict remains unclear, but it leaves Libya without a unified government, with the main political and military forces bitterly divided and with no clear path forward.
+Speaking in a video message, Bashagha said he had made arrangements with "security and military authorities" to set up his government in Tripoli - a move widely expected to trigger armed resistance from groups allied to Dbeibah.

 With Khalifa Haftar's Libyan National Army (LNA) that backs the parliament in control of most major oil facilities, it also raises the prospect of another blockade of the country's 1.3-million-barrels-per-day crude exports.
 During the previous years of division both the central bank and National Oil Corp were linked to the internationally recognised Tripoli government but operated across front lines.
 The central bank governor is seen as an ally of Dbeibah.